How to Spin an Object: First, Get the Shape Right: Experiments

+We compare unPIC against a diverse set of seminal and state-of-the-art baselines: CAT3D, EscherNet, Free3D, OpenLRM, InstantMesh (Large), and One-2-3-45 XL.
+The key conceptual differences are summarized in Table \ref{tab:conceptual_differences} and detailed further in Appendix \ref{app:baselines_details}.

-\textbf{Test datasets.} In addition to our 50k held-out examples of Objaverse XL, we evaluate on three out-of-distribution datasets: (i)~Google Scanned Objects \cite{downs2022googlescannedobjectshighquality}, (ii) Amazon Berkeley Objects \cite{collins2022abo}, and (iii) the Digital Twin Catalog \cite{pan2023aria}.
-Some of the baselines may have trained on these test datasets---for instance, One-2-3-45 was trained on ObjaverseXL (we use the standard Zero123-XL checkpoint).
+\textbf{Test data.} We sample 512 test objects from 4 different datasets, including our held-out subset of Objaverse XL, and three out-of-distribution datasets: (i)~Google Scanned Objects \citep{downs2022googlescannedobjectshighquality}, (ii) Amazon Berkeley Objects \citep{collins2022abo}, and (iii) the Digital Twin Catalog \citep{pan2023aria}.
+The baselines may have trained on these test datasets---for instance, One-2-3-45 was trained on ObjaverseXL.
+For each test object, we sampled a random source and target view, and evaluated all models on the same pair.

-\textbf{Metrics.} To measure novel-view prediction accuracy, we compute a number of image-quality metrics such as PSNR, FID \cite{heusel2017gans}, LPIPS \cite{zhang2018perceptual}, and SSIM \cite{wang2004image}.
-In addition, we focus on evaluating: \begin{itemize} \item Geometric accuracy: we compute the IoU (Intersection over Union) of the 2D mask of a predicted novel view w.r.t. the expected mask.
-This metric is invariant to lighting or texture. \item Multiview consistency: we compute CLIP embeddings (using the open-source ViT L/14 336px model) for all K generated images in a given example, then compute the mean of the (K x K) pairwise distance matrix of the embeddings.
-This metric (abbreviated CLIP-MV) avoids any comparison with ground-truth images, and merely probes the internal consistency of a set of images.
-All reported CLIP-MV numbers are 1e-4. \end{itemize}
+\textbf{Metrics.} To measure novel-view prediction accuracy, we compute a number of image-quality metrics such as PSNR, FID \citep{heusel2017gans}, LPIPS \citep{zhang2018perceptual}, and SSIM \citep{wang2004image}.
+In addition, we focus on evaluating: \begin{itemize}[leftmargin=1em,nolistsep] \item 2D Geometric Accuracy: We compute the IoU (Intersection over Union) of the binarized mask of the predicted novel view w.r.t. the expected mask.
+This metric is invariant to lighting or texture. \item Multiview Consistency: Though we attempted to run MET3R \citep{asim24met3r} to measure multiview consistency, we found it inadequate for our use case, even for ground-truth images (see Appendix \ref{app:met3r}).
+Instead, we compute CLIP (ViT L/14 336px) embeddings for K=8 generated images per object, including the source image.
+Then, we compute the mean of the (K x K) pairwise distances between the embeddings.
+This metric (abbreviated CLIP MV) helps probes the consistency of a set of generated images without comparing to ground-truth images. \end{itemize}

-When computing metrics, we sample a random target from the set of 7 novel views for each example (except for CLIP-MV, where all novel views are used).
-This ensures the computed statistics are independent (particularly because FID relies on second-order statistics).
-We do not repeat any object (as in training) with an alternative source view.
-We run all models, including ours, on A100 GPUs, and downsize all images to 256x256 for comparison.

-\textbf{Results.} \Cref{tab:main_comparison} shows that unPIC beats all baselines on PSNR and SSIM.
-Notably it outperforms them substantially on the shape-focused IoU metric.
-We examine this advantage qualitatively in \Cref{fig:examples_horizontal}.
-Although all methods tend to produce plausible looking images, the generated poses and shapes can be completely arbitrary (\Cref{fig:masks}).
-Being trained on Objaverse and ObjaverseXL alone, unPIC underperforms on the FID score in comparison to methods which likely benefit from ImageNet pretraining.
-Nevertheless, its LPIPS scores establish the perceptual quality of its outputs.